yishn/wasm-react/examples/02-todo/README.md

 # Todo

-To run this example, make sure you have [wasm-pack] and [sfz] installed.
-Execute the following commands:
+Make sure you have [wasm-pack] and [sfz] installed.
+To run this example, execute the following commands:

 ```sh